redux-definitions/redux-definitions/README.md

 <img  width="100%" src="images/repl.gif" />

-> For your convenience unlike normal actions, calls to actions in the browser console are pre-bound to `store.dispatch`.
+> For your convenience unlike normal actions and selectors, calls to actions and selectors in the browser console are pre-bound to `store.dispatch` and `store.getState`.
 Remember, only in the console!

 ## Actions
 Standardized `actions` are returned from `defineState` calls.
 The State Type determines what actions are available.
 For example a `Collection` has actions `create`, `upsert`, `remove`, `set`, `reset`, `clear`.
 Learn more in the [State Types](#state-types) section.